 - Adware: Adware programs are installed on your computer for the purpose of displaying advertisements in separate pop-up windows.

 - Spyware: Spyware programs utilize your machine resources and Internet connection in order to relay information about your Web browsing habits to a parent company.

-- Symantec Endpoint: Installing Symantec anti-virus software on your computer will keep it from being infected by computer viruses, worms, adware and spyware.
-When you install Symantec on your computer, it will be configured to automatically update its malware capturing engine about once a week in order to recognize new computer viruses as they are discovered and reported to Symantec.
+- Sophos: Installing Sophos anti-virus software on your computer will keep it from being infected by computer viruses, worms, adware and spyware.
+When you install Sophos on your computer, it will be configured to automatically update its malware capturing engine about once a week in order to recognize new computer viruses as they are discovered and reported to Sophos.
 ITS has made this program available free of charge.
-A copy can be downloaded at its.eiu.edu/software.php
+A copy can be downloaded at http://www.eiu.edu/its/helpdesk/swdownloads.php

 - Spam filtering: ITS has implemented an e-mail tool on the campus network to filter spam.
 This application identifies spam e-mail, then tags it as such in the subject line, making the recipient aware of its nature.
 In addition to tagging spam, this application can filter out threats before they reach your in-box.
 This program is already running on your campus e-mail account and does not require your intervention.

 Eastern uses standard Web server access logs and only gathers information on the time of day, IP address of the accessing Web browser and URL for the purpose of measuring system performance.
 In compliance with the Illinois State Agency Web Site Act, Eastern websites do not use permanent cookies or any other invasive tracking programs that monitor and track website viewing habits.
 Eastern websites may, however, use transactional cookies (session variables) that facilitate business transactions.
 While Eastern uses transactional cookies to track your visit to eiu.edu, and our Web server automatically logs the IP/Internet address of your computer, this information does not identify you personally, and you remain anonymous unless you have otherwise provided personal information.